AlenaGM/car-value-calculator/README.md

-# Car-Value-Estimator 🚘
+# Car Value Calculator 🚘

-Training project: calculator that helps to estimate car's resale value depending on model, year, mileage and additional options the car is equipped with.
+Learning project: a JavaScript calculator that estimates a car's resale value based on its model, year, mileage, and additional options.

 <br><br>